 If Glasgow rings any musical bells, it is because of its association with a 1980 song hinting that this Scottish city, otherwise a hard-edged town of left-wing workers, is the place to be heard and seen to advance one’s musical career.

-A five-minute drive to the east of Merchant City on a car for rent in Glasgow will get you to the commercial and business district that grew around Blythswood Hill, one of the many hills you can drive to on a car hire in Glasgow to view the city from a perspective.
+A five-minute drive to the east of Merchant City will get you to the commercial and business district that grew around Blythswood Hill, one of the many hills you can drive to view the city from a whole different perspective.

-Before you drop off your car rental in Glasgow Scotland, take a short stop at the Riverside Museum, just 7 miles east of the Glasgow Airport, for a look at Glasgow’s maritime and industrial history, a legacy that it builds on even as it transforms itself from bulky and grubby, to edgy and sleek.
+Before you drop off your car, take a short stop at the Riverside Museum, just 7 miles east of the Glasgow Airport, for a look at Glasgow’s maritime and industrial history, a legacy that it builds on even as it transforms itself from bulky and grubby, to edgy and sleek.